apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 async def start_app(app_name: str, *args: Any, **kwargs: Any) -> AppStatus
 ```

-Start the app, raises RuntimeError if an app is already running.
+Start the app as a subprocess, raises RuntimeError if an app is already running.

 <a id="reachy_mini.apps.manager.AppManager.stop_current_app"></a>